-Average snowfall at the Haines Highway Pleasant Camp Customs Station, at the base of the pass at 900 feet (274 m) elevation is 316 percent of the Haines downtown figure.
-That is the same 3x magnitude increase as the summer precipitation from downtown Juneau, compared to the backside of Mount Juneau at about 2500-2800 feet (760-855 m), according to mid-1960s Bureau of Land Management data studied by Robert Kanan.

-Thane Road avalanche studies done for DOT&PF by Fesler, Mears, and Fredston in 1990 support the 3x sea level versus mountain precipitation multiplier.
+There is a roughly 3x magnitude increase with elevation in the summer precipitation from downtown Juneau to the backside of Mount Juneau at about 2500-2800 feet (760-855 m), according to mid-1960s Bureau of Land Management data studied by Robert Kanan.
+Thane Road avalanche studies done for DOT&PF by Fesler, Mears, and Fredston in 1990 support the 3x sea level versus mountain precipitation estimation multiplier.
 They found that snow depths recorded by the Soil Conservation Service at 1650' (500m) elevation at Cropley Lake near Eaglecrest ski area were between 2.5 and 3.4 times those at 500' (150m) elevation in the same Fish Creek drainage on Douglas Island.
-Precipitation reported in circa-1917 Gastineau Mining
+Precipitation reported in circa-1917 Gastineau Mining Co. records for Sheep Creek, on the Juneau-area mainland at 690 feet (210m), and at Perseverance Mine, at

-Co. records for Sheep Creek, on the Juneau-area mainland at 690 feet (210m), and at Perseverance Mine, at 1180 feet (360m) in the Gold Creek valley behind downtown Juneau were roughly 2.5 times greater than those recorded in Juneau for the same period.
+1180 feet (360m) in the Gold Creek valley behind downtown Juneau were roughly 2.5 times greater than those recorded in Juneau for the same period.